 Reserve your gifts for contacts who have the potential to bring you exponentially more revenue than that gift is worth.
 It's' also worth noting that this method has a hard time reaching its full effectiveness on its own; it should nearly always be used in combination with another tactic.

 2. Making a Phone Call

-Calling someone on the phone is the next-best thing to visiting them in person.
+Calling someone on the phone is the next best thing to visit them in person.

-You can discuss specific things in greater detail than you could in written communication, and you know for certain that you’ve succeeded in reaching your contact.
+You can discuss specific things in greater detail than you could in written communication, and you know for sure that you've' succeeded in reaching your contact.

 This can be a controversial method of making contact; only about half of prospective buyers enjoy being contacted on the phone.

-This number does creep up as you examine the populations of higher and higher ranks within a company, though, so your chances of striking out with an important lead are less than that stat might make them appear.
+This number does creep up as you examine the populations of higher and higher ranks within a company, though, so your chances of striking out with a significant lead are less than that stat might make them appear.